-- (c) According to the information and explanations given to us and the records of the Company examined by us, there are no dues of income-tax, goods and service-tax, customs duty, excise duty, as at March 31, 2021 which have not been deposited on account of a dispute. - (viii) In our opinion and according to the information and explanations given to us, the Company has defaulted in the repayment of loans to the financial institution and banks during the year refer note no. 10(a) (5a) and (5b) of financial statement.
-However Refer note 10 (4) of financial statement, due to covid-19 RBI has allowed moratorium till August 2020 for repayment of interest and principal which the Company has opted for the same.
-The Company has not taken any loans or borrowings from any government or debenture holders during the year.
-Details of default in repayment of loan to the financial institution and banks are as follows: - a.
-The Company has defaulted in repayment of following dues to the banks and financial institution during the year, which were paid on or before the Balance Sheet date.
-Refer Note 10(a) (5a) of the Ind AS financial statement:
+- (c) According to the information and explanations given to us and the records of the Company examined by us, there are no dues of income-tax, goods and service-tax, customs duty, excise duty as at March 31, 2021 which have not been deposited on account of a dispute. - (viii) In our opinion and according to the information and explanations given to us, the Company has not taken any loans or borrowings from any government or debenture holders during the year.
+However the company has defaulted in repayment of loan from financial institution and bank for the following: - a.
+The Company has defaulted in repayment of following dues to the banks and Financial Institution during the year which were not paid as at Balance Sheet date.
+Refer Note 10(a) (2b) and 2(c) of the Ind AS financial statement: